Towns & Communities in Lafourche Parish

 RACELAND, Louisiana

-Located up the Bayou, Raceland is the home of Louisiana’s Cajun Bayou Welcome Center.
+Located up the Bayou, Raceland is the home of our Visitor Center, reopened in August 2025 after Hurricane Ida destroyed the previous building.
 Raceland has a history deeply rooted in the grounds of Louisiana.
 It is home to the oldest complete sugar mill in the United States and has served as a backbone of the American sugar industry since its beginning in 1825.

 LOCKPORT, Louisiana